sbarzowski/jsonnet-modifiers/README.md

 A new function `m.many` was introduced which sequentially applies modifications.

-See how when using `m.set` here there's no second pair of parentheses?
+See how when using `m.change` here there's no second pair of parentheses?
 This is because it is not applied yet to any particular input - it receives the right part through the selector and `m.many`.

 ### Custom selector example - indexing even elements of an array